David Perdue: ‘I will not enter the race for the United States Senate in Georgia’

-GEORGIA (WRBL) – Former U.S. Senator David Perdue (R-Ga.) released a statement saying he will not run for US Senate in 2022.
+ATLANTA (WRBL) – Former senator David Perdue released a statement Tuesday saying he will not run for U.S. Senate in 2022.
 The announcement comes after filing a statement of candidacy on Feb.
 15, 2021.

 After losing the highly contested Jan.
 5, 2021 runoff for U.S. Senate to Democrat Jon Ossoff, Perdue’s potential political future had been unknown.
 The Feb.
 15 filing for the 2022 midterm election would have had the longtime Georgia Republican facing off against Georgia’s other recently elected Democratic Senator, Rev. Raphael Warnock.